Crime in Glendale, California: 1920s–1940s

-1970-1990
+1970–1990

 In 1972, Glendale police officer John Isaacson was killed in an automobile accident while on duty.

 Angelo Buono, a Glendale auto upholsterer, was convicted of sexually torturing and murdering nine women whose bodies were dumped on Los Angeles-area hillsides in 1977 and 1978.

 In 1985, the notorious serial killer and rapist Richard "The Night Stalker" Ramirez terrorized the Los Angeles area, including Glendale.
 He was linked to the death of Max Kneiding and his wife, Lela Ellen, who were shot to death in their Glendale home.
 Ramirez also was later linked to a murder just south of Glendale's Forest Lawn Memorial Park.

 Beginning in 1984 with a fire in a South Pasadena hardware store and continuing into the early 1990s, now-former Glendale Fire Captain and Arson Investigator John Leonard Orr committed a series of arson fires that claimed four lives, and caused damage in the millions of dollars.
 He was convicted on federal arson charges in 1992, and on state-level arson and murder charges in 1998.

 In June 1990, an arson fire damaged or destroyed 64 homes in Glendale's San Rafael Hills and caused $40 million in damage.
 Evening rush-hour traffic was brought to a halt at the height of the fire as flames burned on both sides of the Glendale Freeway.
 The 100 acre fire, one of the worst in the city's history, resulted in flames leapfrogging from house to house, destroying some, leaving others untouched.
 After the devastating fire, the Glendale City Council passed a brush-clearing ordinance that called for more frequent inspection of private property by fire officials, and it allowed firefighters to cut back overgrown brush on private property and charge owners for the work.

-1995-present
+1995–present

-On February 6, 1996, seven people were killed in the worst arson-murder in the city's history.
+On February 6, 1996, a family of seven people whom immigrated from Iran, were killed in the worst arson-murder and at the time, worst mass murder in the city's history.
 The fire killed a Glendale mother, Turan Avanesian, and her six children, ages 4 to 17.
-Jorjik Avanesian, who was convicted of dousing his family's one-bedroom apartment in Glendale with gasoline and setting it on fire, later killed himself in jail.
+Jorjik Avanesian, the wife of Turan, confessed to the fire saying he doused his family because he believed his wife and eldest daughters shamed the family by taking drugs that made them promiscuous.
+Initially facing the death penalty, he was later convicted of murdering his family.
+He later killed himself in jail.

 In 1997, Charles Lazzaretto became the first Glendale police officer in 25 years to die in the line of duty when an attempted-murder suspect, holed up in a Chatsworth warehouse, shot Lazzaretto in the head.
 In the ensuing gunfight two Los Angeles police officers were wounded, and the suspect, Israel Gonzalez, committed suicide.

 In 2005, 11 people died and about 180 were injured in a Metrolink (California) train accident when Juan Manuel Álvarez of Compton, California who later claimed he was suicidal parked his sport utility vehicle on the tracks in Glendale.
 The driver was convicted of murder.